 If your child has been arrested, you may wonder what exactly you should do.
 There are long-term consequences for people with crimes on their background check from when they are a juvenile.

-If your child has gotten in trouble with the law, you need a good Orange County juvenile attorney.
+If your child has gotten in trouble with the law, you need a good Orange County juvenile crime lawyer.
 Learn more about how we can help you below, and give us a call to schedule a case consultation.

 When it comes to legal representation for your child, you can't beat the compassion, care, and client commitment that you get at The Law Offices of Frances Prizzia.
 At your free initial consultation, we will match you up with our juvenile defense attorney, who will stand by you and work with you every step of the way.
 Our lawyers have the knowledge, skill, and abilities to fight juvenile court cases.